openstack/placement/doc/source/contributor/index.rst

 Overview
 ========

-The Nova project introduced the :doc:`placement service </user/placement>` as part of the Newton release.
+The Nova project introduced the placement service as part of the Newton release.
 The service provides an HTTP API to manage inventories of different classes of resources, such as disk or virtual cpus, made available by entities called resource providers.
 Information provided through the placement API is intended to enable more effective accounting of resources in an OpenStack deployment and better scheduling of various entities in the cloud.

 The document serves to explain the architecture of the system and to provide some guidance on how to maintain and extend the code.
-For more detail on why the system was created and how it does its job see :doc:`/user/placement`.
+For more detail on why the system was created and how it does its job see :doc:`/index`.

 Big Picture
 ===========